 There is nothing basically wrong with the Nigerian land or climate or water or air or anything else.
 The Nigerian problem is the unwillingness or inability of its leaders to rise to the responsibility, to the challenge of personal example which are the hallmarks of true leadership.
 (1)

-African literature parallels politics closely even as critics who argue from a cultural position of art for arts’ sake may tend to overlook this literary sensitivity to issues of politics, nationhood and citizenship.
+African literature parallels politics rather closely, even as critics who argue from a cultural position of arts for arts’ sake may tend to overlook this literary sensitivity to issues of literature, nationhood and citizenship.

-Yet while the Nigerian literati have since decades of political self-determination been preoccupied with social and political paradigms, as if walking on the front line, the question is how far has the literature gone towards the education of society?
+Yet while the literati have since decades of political self-determination been preoccupied with social and political paradigms, as if walking on the front line, the question is: how far has the literature gone towards the education of society?

 But there are other limiting factors besides time.
 The habit of reading itself is clearly the most important, for if it were strongly developed in our intellectuals some of them at least would find the time.
 But the habit is simply not there.
 (Creation 29)

 With the obvious lacunae in imaginative thinking is it surprising the vacuity of national leadership and the country’s descent in redundancy syndrome?

 Coming to power in 1999 with boasts of a new deal for his countrymen, Nigerian president, Olusegun Obasanjo, typical of the military that tutored him, declared a campaign against corruption.
 Two years in the same course his country was to rank in the hall of infamy as one of the most corrupt in the world.
 It was not long after that this president reconciled his brief epiphany of public accountability with the corruptive demands of his own political survival in office as foisted by a military fiat constitution.
 Few Nigerians would forget his glib reaction to the international exposition that the highest corruption emanated from the central government of the nation where the retired general had full control.
 It smacked of a remark by a central character in Children of Koloko inter alia: